Skip to content

 }

 Overall, I don’t think that splitting a function into many small functions just because it’s “long” makes the code more readable.
-Often, it has the opposite effect because it hides important details inside other functions, making it much harder to modify the code.
+Often, it has the opposite effect because it hides important details inside other functions, making it harder to modify the code.

 Info We talk about code splitting in more detail in the Divide and conquer, or merge and relax chapter.